yeatmanlab/roar-docs/docs/developer/tech-specs/backend/users-orgs.md

 );
 ```

-The `*_change_log` tables include a `changed_by_user_id` field to track who created the record.
-This is used for audit logging and provenance tracking.
+Some tables include fields which track different users who have made changes or authorized certain actions.
+These could be used for audit logging and provenance tracking.
 However, it's common to run into cases where no human user directly initiated the action — e.g., a backend job, sync service, or webhook from Clever or another system.
 In these cases, we use a special "system" user (with `is_system_user` set to `true`) to represent the action.
 For example:

 ```sql
 INSERT INTO users (id, name_first, name_last, username, email, pid, is_system_user)